kaypee90/zebrok/README.md

 Brokerless task queue for python based on 0Mq

+- This library comes with the benefits of 0Mq
+     - Low Latency
+     - Lightweight
+     - No broker required
+     - Fast
+     - Open source

 ### Running Zebrok examples with docker compose
 * First clone the repository using the command `git clone git@github.com:kaypee90/zebrok.git`